westdart/ar_osc_aspera/README.md

 (templates/dockerfile-*) also warrants a change to the respective Aspera version

+These version variables should not be confused with the variables held in the Environment Data Store that reference specific versions of the HSTS and HSTE images for the specific environment (see aspera_image_hsts and aspera_image_hste).

 ## Logging
 This is a wip and some analysis as to this approach an configuration should be made.